LGTMXD/svt/README.md

 # svt
-svt,aim to be a wangbaiwan!
+svt,aim to be a wbw!